Radis7Noir/pokemon-bw-ap-tracker/README.md

 ```

 ## Deerling Forms Logic
 Due to PopTracker limitations, the logic for `"Route 6 - Item from scientist for all Deerling forms"` will not follow the apworld.
-Instead, the location will turn blue as soon as you can physically access Route 6.
+Instead, the location will remain blue at all times.
-* With `season_control` set to `vanilla`, the location will turn yellow once you have caught any form of Deerling.
-* With `season_control` set to `changeable`, the location will turn green once you have caught any form of Deerling.
-* With `season_control` set to `randomized`, the location will turn green once you have caught any form of Deerling and have access to all seasons.

-Use Universal Tracker and Pokésearch to find out if the location is currently accessible.
+Use Universal Tracker to find out if the location is currently accessible and use Pokésearch or the in-game Pokédex to check Deerling's locations.

 ## Pokésearch
 While connected to a slot, you can search for a specific Pokémon by entering its Pokédex ID and clicking on the Enter button.
 You can find a list of all IDs [here](https://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_National_Pok%C3%A9dex_number).
 When performing a search, the map settings will change to only show the encounter slots that contain the searched Pokémon.
 Adjust the Encounter Tracking and Locations options in the Tools grid to cancel a search.